 It sounds strangely weird to the Malaysian ear.

-This overkill akin to cutting spring onions with an ax.
+This overkill akin to cutting spring onions with an axe.

 A Malaysian can often tell when ‘LAH’ is misused – sometimes, they can’t logically explain why.

 It was me like me listening to myself as I speak.
-I think I sound ridiculously funny at times.
+I think I sound hilarious at times.

 So what is The Malaysian LAH?

 The urban dictionary defines LAH as “a suffix of no standard meaning.

 They are often used in Malaysian English (affectionately named Manglish).

 The LAH spices up sentences and to express very different meanings according to the way it is said.